richev-o/DynamicDispatchDemo/source/DynamicKeywordDemo/README.md

 Dynamic dispatch is useful in situations where we need to provide extra information about a type at runtime.

+From Wikipedia: In computer science, dynamic dispatch is the process of selecting which implementation of a polymorphic operation (method or function) to call at run time.

 This project provides a working example of how a unspecific type can make its way to the signature of a polymorphic function that requires knowledge of the specific type of the variable (specified generically as `T`) passed via its signature.

 `SomeClass` contains a property that is typed as an unspecific interface.
 This satisifies the compiler.
 Later this property is passed to a polymorphic method (`MethodThatNeedsToKnowT`) that requires that the specific type at runtime be made availe at some point up the call stack.
 Since we place a constraint on the generic `T` of the polymorphic function `MethodThatNeedsToKnowT`, the compiler is satisfied.
 (The compiler would indeed be satisfied without this constraint, however we as engineers would not be satisfied!)